Stalker-hash/F1TTRPG/README.md

 - **User Experience**: Its intented to make a workable ui for this tool.
 - **Implement funcinalty to be actual ttrpg**: I know it is just a sim tool atm but i can assure you i will add the ttrpg elemts (even rules!) i think it will come around maybe 0.3.0 updt not sure tho

-## OTW (version 0.1.3)
-- Worknig pitstop system this will work as manual mod and a ai led one (prox 0.1.6)
+## On The Way
-- Making current tyre system better by
+- Overtake and Defence system
+- Weather events
+- Better Aero

 ## Contributing